wkwan/ScrimBrain/README.md

 The current model is trained on this map: https://www.fortnite.com/@necrogames/8136-5511-4930

 The model ingests real-time screen capture and predicts keyboard/mouse inputs to simulate.

+Soon, we’ll be offering model checkpoints trained on different UEFN maps and performing at different skill levels to suit various practice needs.

-Although Fortnite is the first use-case, the system is designed to work with any game that runs on Windows.
+Although Fortnite is the first use-case, the system is designed to work with any game that runs on Windows, and we'll be adding extensive documentation to help developers train their own models.

 ## Setup